agiammarino96/MScThesis/README.md

 - HardSwitchMaster and HardSwitchSlave: Experiment of switch from autonomous to teleoperation mode, where no smoothing actions and no delays are applied.
 - SoftSwitchMaster and SoftSwitchSlave: Experiment of switch from autonomous to teleoperation mode, where smoothinng actions and delays are applied.

 In the folder "Final Presentation" you can find the powerpoint presentation of my thesis.
+Unfortunately the code and the thesis cannot be published.